arpitbbhayani/articles/blogs/fractional-cascading.md

 ### Computing position tuple for each element
 Position tuple is a `k` item tuple where every `i`th item denotes the position of the associated element in the `i`th list.
 We compute this tuple by performing a binary search on all the `k` lists treating the element as the target value.

-From the example above, the position tuple of 4th element in 4th list i.e 79 will be `[3, 5, 4, 3]` which denotes its position in all 4 lists.
+From the example above, the position tuple of 4th element in the 4th list i.e 79 will be `[3, 5, 4, 3]` which denotes its position in all 4 lists.
 In list 1, 79 is at index `3`, in list 2, 79 is actually out of bounds but would be inserted at index `5` hence the output `5`, we could also have returned a value marking out of bounds, like `-2`, in list 3, 79 is not present but the smallest number greater than 79 is 94 and which is at index `4` and in list 4, 79 is present at index `3`.
 This makes the position tuple for 79 to be `[3, 5, 4, 3]`.

-Given a 2-dimensional array `arr` we compute the position tuple for element `(i, j)` by performing a binary search on all `k` lists as shown in python code below
+Given a 2-dimensional array `arr` we compute the position tuple for an element `(i, j)` by performing a binary search on all `k` lists as shown in python code below

 ```py
 for i, l in enumerate(arr):